-I contested the following.
+I told them this.
 As someone with no personal knowledge of the condition and not qualified in any aspect of it, in order to write about the subject I was compelled to research it in great depth, from scratch, leaving few stones unturned.
 I interviewed people with gluten sensitivity, and I interviewed dietitians and other experts.
 Lots of them.
 This enabled me to build up a clear and broad spectrum of knowledge and information, from which I could draw in a balanced manner to write the book – one suitable for all readers.

 A coeliac sufferer writing the book?
 There would be a risk that he or she would assume their experience of the disease was complete and representative of all others’ – and perhaps skimp on research.
 A specialist writing the book?
 There would be the chance of it being perhaps too ‘medical’ – not lay enough.

 A writer writing the book?
 I can’t see an obvious disadvantage – as arrogant as that may sound.
 Without question, sufferers and medical experts have written great books about a wide range of health conditions (I have read many), but a writer can be objective in a way sufferers can’t, and clear in a way some specialists may not be able to manage – essential when writing consumer health guidebooks.

 I don’t think my doubter was convinced, which I took as a failure of my powers of explanation.